Anna8742/RockPaperScissorsLizardSpockGame/README.md

   All buttons were tested manually to ensure they perform specified task and they call the correct function

 - Browser testing:
-  The game was tested standard browsers: Safari, Firefox, Chrome, Microsoft with no issues
+  The game was tested with standard browsers: Safari, Firefox, Chrome, Microsoft with no issues
   recorded

 - Device Testing: